top of page

 Yogin & Private Executive Advisor

-Balraj is a yogin who teaches yoga philosophy as the practice of self-awareness.
-He helps those in senior leadership roles deepen their composure under pressure.
+Balraj is a private advisor to senior leaders and professionals, and a yogin who teaches yoga philosophy as the disciplined practice of self-awareness.

 Balraj teaches the philosophy of yoga as a direct, phenomenological inquiry into the nature of experience.
-In his private work, he helps senior leaders in high‑consequence, scrutinized roles strengthen their composure and presence in high-pressure environments and high-stakes situations, including during periods of change and, where relevant, loss.
-His work trains presence and awareness in functional, high-level leaders, helping them manage their most valuable resources—attention, composure, and judgement—under pressure.
+In his private work, he helps senior leaders and professionals in high‑consequence, scrutinized roles strengthen their composure and presence in high-pressure environments and high-stakes situations.
+His work trains presence and awareness in functional, high-level leaders, helping them protect their performance, relationships, and reputation under pressure.
 Alongside executive composure work, he also offers private spiritual advisory for senior leaders.

 Balraj’s approach to emotional composure is guided by the contemplative traditions of the Indian subcontinent.
 Managing emotions doesn’t require controlling them.
 Managing emotions just requires becoming aware of them before being consumed by them.
 Managing emotions, in other words, requires awareness.